Blog Archive

 Toy Trucks

 If you're a woodworking enthusiast, you're likely familiar with tung oil.
 Tung oil is a popular finish for wooden objects because it provides a durable, water-resistant, and natural-looking finish.
 However, not all containers labeled "tung oil" contain tung oil.
-Some finishes labeled as oil-based may not have any oil in them at all.
-So why do labels on finished containers lie, and what can you do to ensure you get the desired product?
+Some finishes labeled as oil-based may contain no oil at all.
+So why do labels on finished containers lie, and what can you do to ensure you get the product you want?

-One reason labels on finished containers can be misleading is due to the lack of regulation in the industry.
+One reason labels on finished containers can be misleading is the lack of industry regulation.
 Unlike food and drug products, which must meet strict labeling standards, there are no guidelines for labeling finishes.
 Manufacturers can include whatever information they choose on the label, even if it's inaccurate.
-A finish labeled "tung oil" may only contain a small percentage of tung oil or none.
+A finish labeled "tung oil" may contain only a small percentage of tung oil, or none at all.

 Another reason labels can be misleading is due to marketing tactics.
 Using buzzwords like "natural" or "organic" can make a product more appealing to consumers, even if those terms don't accurately reflect the product's composition.
-For example, a finish labeled as "natural tung oil" may contain other ingredients like mineral spirits or synthetic resins that are not natural at all.
+For example, a finish labeled "natural tung oil" may contain other ingredients, such as mineral spirits or synthetic resins, that are not natural at all.

 Another option is to make your finishes from natural ingredients.
 This way, you know what's in the product and can tailor it to your needs.
 Recipes for homemade finishes are readily available online, and many use simple ingredients like beeswax, linseed oil, or shellac.

 In conclusion, labels on finished containers can be misleading, and just because a label says "tung oil" or "oil-based" doesn't necessarily mean that's what's in the can.
-By researching, looking for third-party certifications, or making your finishes, you can ensure that you get the desired product and avoid any potential disappointments.
+By researching, seeking third-party certifications, or making your own finishes, you can ensure you get the desired product and avoid potential disappointments.

 Choosing the Right Finish for Wooden Toys: Finishing Toys With Polyurethane A Toymaker's Perspective